BabkinAV/BabkinAV/README.md

 ## Hi there, I'm Andrey 👋
 I'm a frontend web-developer from Moscow, Russia.

-After several years of working as a design engineer in military and quality manager in elevator industry I decided to turn into frontend web development to help build a better world!
+After several years of working as a design engineer in heavy machine and as a quality manager in elevator industries I decided to turn into frontend web development to help build a better world!

 I'm keen onto learning state of the art web development techniques from all sorts of media: from coursera and udemy to youtube, tech twitter and google:sunglasses:.